IBM-Cloud/docs/develop/bluemixlive.md

 -m *manifestPath*: The project-relative path to the manifest file (for example, `manifest.yml`).

-*--liveedit*: Start the associated application in live edit mode or exits with an error if the buildpack does not support live edit mode.
+*&ndash&ndashliveedit*: Start the associated application in live edit mode or exits with an error if the buildpack does not support live edit mode.

-*--noliveedit*: Start the associated application in normal mode.
+*&ndash&ndashnoliveedit*: Start the associated application in normal mode.

-*--view*: Open a browser of the running application.
+*&ndash&ndashview*: Open a browser of the running application.

-*--restart*: Restart an application already running in live edit mode without redeploying it.
+*&ndash&ndashrestart*: Restart an application already running in live edit mode without redeploying it.

 **Examples**